Bronson Reed: WWE (2019–2021)

 In January 2019, Haley's signing was announced along with 11 other recruits where he would report to the WWE's developmental territory NXT.
-On March 9, he would make his debut on an NXT live event wrestling under his real name losing to Riddick Moss.
+On 9 March, he would make his debut on an NXT live event wrestling under his real name losing to Riddick Moss.
 In June, his ring name was changed to Bronson Reed.
-On the July 17 episode of NXT, Reed made his official televised debut competing in the NXT Breakout Tournament as a face, where he defeated Dexter Lumis in the first round but was defeated by Cameron Grimes in the quarter-finals.
-On the August 21 episode of NXT, Reed was defeated by his former TMDK stablemate Shane Thorne.
+On the 17 July episode of NXT, Reed made his official televised debut competing in the NXT Breakout Tournament as a face, where he defeated Dexter Lumis in the first round but was defeated by Cameron Grimes in the quarter-finals.
+On the 21 August episode of NXT, Reed was defeated by his former TMDK stablemate Shane Thorne.

-Reaching 2020, on the February 5 episode of NXT, he was attacked by The Undisputed Era backstage after trying to come to the aid of Kushida.
+Reaching 2020, on the 5 February episode of NXT, he was attacked by The Undisputed Era backstage after trying to come to the aid of Kushida.
 The following week, he challenged Roderick Strong to a match but was defeated.
-On the June 3 episode of NXT, Reed was defeated by Grimes.
+On the 3 June episode of NXT, Reed was defeated by Grimes.
 Following the match, he was attacked by Karrion Kross.
-On the June 17 episode of NXT, Reed defeated Leon Ruff and called out Kross challenging him to a match for the next week.
+On the 17 June episode of NXT, Reed defeated Leon Ruff and called out Kross challenging him to a match for the next week.
 The following week, Reed was defeated by Kross.
-Next, Reed would enter a short feud with newcomer L. A. Knight, defeating him in a singles match.
+Next, Reed would enter a short feud with newcomer LA Knight, defeating him in a singles match.
 After gaining momentum, he focused on the NXT North American Championship.
-At NXT: Takeover XXX in August, Reed was unsuccessful in winning the title.
+At NXT TakeOver XXX in August, Reed was unsuccessful in winning the title.

-In April 2021, on Night 1 of NXT Takeover: Stand & Deliver, Reed won a Six-man Gauntlet Eliminator match, to become the #1 contender for the North American Championship.
-On Night 2 of the event, Reed faced the reigning champion Johnny Gargano in a losing effort, but defeated him on the May 18 episode of NXT in a steel cage match to win the title, becoming the first Australian and non-American wrestler to hold the NXT North American Championship.
+In April 2021, on Night 1 of NXT TakeOver: Stand & Deliver, Reed won a Six-man Gauntlet Eliminator match, to become the #1 contender for the North American Championship.
+On Night 2 of the event, Reed faced the reigning champion Johnny Gargano in a losing effort, but defeated him on the 18 May episode of NXT in a steel cage match to win the title, becoming the first Australian and non-American wrestler to hold the NXT North American Championship.
 At NXT TakeOver: In Your House, Reed teamed with the NXT Tag Team Champions, MSK to successfully defend their titles against Legado Del Fantasma in a winner take all match.
-On the June 29 episode of NXT, Reed dropped the title to Isaiah "Swerve" Scott after interference from Hit Row, ending his reign at 42 days.
-On the July 27 episode of NXT, Reed was defeated by Adam Cole in what would be his final WWE match in this stint.
-On August 6, Haley was released from his WWE contract.
+On the 29 June episode of NXT, Reed dropped the title to Isaiah "Swerve" Scott after interference from Hit Row, ending his reign at 42 days.
+On the 27 July episode of NXT, Reed was defeated by Adam Cole in what would be his final WWE match in this stint.
+On 6 August, Haley was released from his WWE contract.